How to Pick Perfectly Ripe Watermelons!

 - Here are a few common tips for how to pick a ripe watermelon:

-- STEM COLOR: Supposedly, the stem color can tell you if a watermelon is ripe.
+- STEM COLOR: Some people believe that the stem color can tell you if a watermelon is ripe.
 If the attachment point on the melon is dry and brown, this supposedly means the fruit is ripe.
 Don't go by this.
-Perfectly ripe watermelons can still have a beautiful bright green attachment point.
-The coloration of the stem point simply tells you how long ago the melon was picked.
-If a farmer goes out and picks the watermelon in the morning, the attachment point will still be vibrant green.
-On the other hand, that spot will be dried out and brown if the melon has been sitting in storage for days.
-This tells you the fruit is not freshly picked, but it does NOT tell you it is ripe and sweet.
+Perfectly ripe watermelons can still have a beautifully bright green attachment point!

 Do watermelons slip off of the vine?